 Atty.
 Arthur R. Ponsaran acts as the Corporate Secretary of the Company.

 b.
 The designation of KPMG R.G.
 Manabat and Co. as the Corporation's external auditor.
-For year ending 2023, the signing partner of the company is Mr. Oliver C. Bucao.
+For year ending 2024, the signing partner of the company is [xxxxxxxx].

 PART II - OPERATIONAL AND FINANCIAL INFORMATION